 Exuberance is the drive of House Party and it never really stops.
 But while it may be a raucous good time that doesn’t mean Hudlin isn’t serious.
 The movie has a running gag involving two oafish moronic white cops.
 But while they may be played for laughs Hudlin shows us the dangerous menace beneath their imbecility.

 An ongoing storyline involves Kid and his persistent run-in with the school bullies led by a muscle-bound hot-tempered Stab (Paul Anthony George).
-The bullies all member of the R&B and hip hop supergroup “Full Force”.
+The bullies all are members of the R&B and hip-hop supergroup “Full Force”.
 The trio essentially plays the three stooges if they were heels, chasing young Kid as he desperately tries to get to Play’s party.
-The four crash a party filled with well to do guests, catering, and a DJ.
+The four crash a party filled with well-to-do guests, catering, and a DJ.

 Moments like these are the knives that poke holes into the argument of people who claim art should be or can be apolitical.
 House Party is for everyone with a specific eye toward a black audience but Hudlin is sure to make sure that while we have a good time we understand that being black is not something one can put on or take off like a coat.
 Being black means that even teenagers horsing around are in danger of being held at gunpoint by the police.
 Especially, when in any other movie the white teenagers, even if they were arrested, would not be made to kneel, hands behind their heads, at gunpoint.